MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/create-external-table-as-select.md

 ms.reviewer: jrasnick
 ---

-# Quickstart: Store query results to the storage using SQL on-demand using Azure Synapse Analytics
+# Store query results to storage using SQL on-demand (preview) using Azure Synapse Analytics

-In this article, you'll learn how to store query results to the storage using SQL On-demand.
+In this article, you'll learn how to store query results to the storage using SQL On-demand (preview).

 ## Prerequisites